GauravBurande/swagstoar/README.md

 ### You can visit the webapp here: [swagstoar.vercel.app](http://swagstoar.vercel.app/)
 This webapp took about a month to build.

+One more thing to add here, the webapp will feel slow sometimes whenever there's fetching data from database due to using the free tier of mongodb atlas and long distance database.

-After learning #ReactJS, I decided to learn #tailwindcss.
+After learning ReactJS, I decided to learn #tailwindcss.
 So, I made a Facebook login clone for some practice while searching through tailwindcss' docs.
 I built a webapp to save notes after learning react, you can visit the webapp here: [https://use-noted.netlify.app/login](https://use-noted.netlify.app/login)
 Then I started learning NextJs, after getting a clear idea of how nextJs is like a production framework for react.
 I started building this webapp.